crgk/crgk.github.io/_posts/2016-07-07-vim-dependence.md

 start recording in register "a"

     go to the next occurrence of "getFruit"

     go up one line (to the "fruitName = ..." line)

     delete that line

     go up one line

     move two words to the right (cursor is on the method name)

     copy the method name

     go back to the occurrence of "getFruit"

     replace "getFruit" with the method name

 stop recording

-repeat 13 times
+replay recording "a" 13 times
 ```

 BOOM.
 REFACTORED.